Responsible Bird Feeding during HPAI

 Feeding wild birds in your backyard

-The use of bird feeders is still safe but they should be removed from areas that are open to poultry and other domestic animals.
-If you care for poultry, prevent contact between wild birds and poultry by removing exterior/outdoor sources of food, water and shelter that attract wild birds.
+The use of bird feeders is unlikely to spread highly pathogenic avian influenza virus, and the risk of an outbreak in wild bird species that frequent feeders is considered low.
+However, feeders should be removed from areas that are open to poultry and other domestic animals.
+Additionally, if you care for poultry, biosecurity measures that prevent and/or eliminate contact between wild birds and poultry are critical and include the removal of exterior/outdoor sources of food, water, and shelter that attract wild birds.

 With this information The Birdhouse Nature Store recommends the following: